radixdlt/radix-engine-toolkit/README.md

 Therefore, there is a strong need to **not** rewrite SBOR in different languages, instead, to reuse and reutilize the original SBOR implementation for clients written in any language.
 This library achieves that by being fully written in rust; thus leveraging the ability to use the original SBOR implementation, and being compilable to different targets with WASM and native iOS being the two main compilation targets for this library.
 WASM being a main compilation target means that any programming language with a WASM runtime can leverage and make use of this library.

-The choice of making the transaction library compilable to WASM comes with a number of advantages, the first of which is that certain clients may wish to build their transactions, SBOR encode and decode their data, or Bech32 encode or decode their addresses in a trustless fashion without having to rely on a REST API where a non-negligible chance of tampering exists.
+The choice of making the radix engine toolkit compilable to WASM comes with a number of advantages, the first of which is that certain clients may wish to build their transactions, SBOR encode and decode their data, or Bech32 encode or decode their addresses in a trustless fashion without having to rely on a REST API where a non-negligible chance of tampering exists.
 Having this library as a WASM module allows such clients to do all they need without worrying about trusting an external server.

 In addition to that, using WASM instead of a docker-based solution to this problem means that the solution is very lightweight and also compatible with platforms where Docker is no an option (mostly smart phones.), thus making this library available to the largest amount of clients without any compromises.